DavidYRB/CarND-Behavior-Cloning/README.md

 * drive.py: drives the car in autonomous mode
 * model.h5: contains a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
+* Final_Behavior_clone.ipynb: this is the final training result shown in jupyter notebook file.

 ## Results
 The model is trained to successfully drive the car in autonomous mode in the simulator.
 The video is in this [link](https://youtu.be/EMU85g3EKGI) for the first person view.
 This [link](https://youtu.be/cT3uxYmHrc4) is for third person view.